Four dead, including children, after car crashes into after-school camp

 The driver, who was the sole occupant, was uninjured and taken to a local hospital for evaluation, state police said.

+Chatham police later referred questions to the state police, which had no additional information mid-evening Monday.
+CNN has reached out to the after-school camp.

+YNOT After School Camp describes itself as “a safe, fun, active and stimulating summer environment” that provides after-school care and summer camp.

 Gov. JB Pritzker said his administration is “closely monitoring” the crash.
-“Let’s wrap our arms around the community tonight as we receive updates on the situation,” he said in a post on Facebook.
+“My heart is heavy for these families and the unimaginable grief they’re experiencing – something that no parent should ever have to endure,” he said in a statement.

+“If you believe in the power of prayer, please take a moment to pray right now for the entire Chatham community,” Chatham police said on their Facebook page.
+“A terrible tragedy has occurred here that has affected all of us.”

 This is a developing story and will be updated.